brikis98/yevgeniy-brikman-homepage/_posts/2026-09-06-introducing-flagguessr.md

 In the past, I would've never had time to build something like this, but with GenAI, I'm creating side projects and internal projects like this all the time.
 I wrote up a small spec and let my GenAI tools work on it in the background, checking in and making small updates whenever I had a bit of time between normal work.
-All told, I probably spent 2 hours putting this together.

-The game mechanics are inspired by games I play all the time, such as TimeGuessr and Wordle.
+The game mechanics are inspired by games I play all the time, such as [TimeGuessr](https://timeguessr.com/) and [Wordle](https://www.nytimes.com/games/wordle/index.html).
 Hopefully, you find FlagGuessr to be a fun way to learn about flags, geography, and a bit of world history.

 I'd love to hear what you think!
 Feedback, bug reports, and suggestions are very welcome.
 [Give FlagGuessr a try](https://www.flag-guessr.com/) and see how close you can get to 50,000 points!